CS5008Fall2025/c-practice-NHazelJ/Report.md

 Completely answer the report questions below.
 Make sure to double check the final version to make sure it is easily readable on your github repository.

 1. What is the difference between a standard numeric type (int, float, double) and a pointer?
-   For int, float and double, are the types that the variables will get.
+   -For int, float and double, are the types that the variables will get.
 The actual values inside the variables that they will get.
-   Now the pointer it does not store the actual value, the pointer stores the memory address of the variable.
+   -Now the pointer it does not store the actual value, the pointer stores the memory address of the variable.
 You can use the pointer to print the value.
 2. In your test file, we had the following code:

     ```c